 The old British Columbia Penitentiary stood in the city of New Westminster for over a hundred years.

 The prison, it was said, remained in a state of total disrepair and decay after a particularly nasty riot which resulted in its population being transferred to other correctional facilities across the country.
-In fact, if reports were to be believed, everything was left where it fell that final day prior to the prisoners’ relocation.
-The Pen was officially closed for good in 1980, and all but forgotten.
+In fact, if reports were to be believed, everything was left where it fell that final day before the prisoners’ relocation.
+The Pen was officially closed for good in 1980 and all but forgotten.
 The subject came up in the press once in awhile as to what would be done with the structure and land it sat on, but no one ever seemed to agree on the proper approach.

 Sure, all of that was in the back of my mind.
 But I was also gripped by an intense child-like curiosity.
 How cool would it be to roam through this giant granite castle taking pictures?
 Cool.
 Very cool.